Imran N. Hosein: Political views

+Hosein believes the persecution of Uyghurs in China is an invention of the CIA.

+Hosein is a supporter of Venezuelan politician, revolutionary, and military officer Hugo Chávez.

 Opposition

-Ebrahim Desai, who ran the website Askimam, claimed Hosein has deviant positions, such as rejecting certain authentic hadiths and diverting from the consensus opinion.
-For example, he issued a fatwa, an Islamic legal opinion, discouraging Muslims from listening to his talks.
+Ebrahim Desai, who ran the website Askimam, claimed Hosein has deviant positions, such as rejecting certain hadiths that are considered authentic by Sunnis and diverting from the consensus opinion.
+For example, he issued a fatwa discouraging Muslims from listening to his talks.
 A second fatwa by the same scholar said that due to his views some hadiths of Sahih al-Bukhari are fabricated and Gog and Magog have already been released.
 Two other Islamic websites have published articles espousing similar views.

-Hosein has been banned from speaking at Mucurapo Mosque.
+Hosein has been banned from speaking at Mucurapo Mosque and Singapore for being "too radical".

+On 23 October 2025, Imran Hosein was denied entry into the Republic of Albania and turned back by the Albanian Police at Rinas International Airport.